Alexander Isak: Newcastle striker expected to stay with Magpies by Eddie Howe despite Liverpool, Arsenal transfer interest

 Alexander Isak has interested Liverpool and Arsenal but Newcastle boss Eddie Howe believes Sweden striker will remain with Magpies; Howe sent Isak home ahead of friendly loss to Celtic amid transfer speculation; Newcastle value him at over £150m and say Isak is not for sale

-Newcastle made it clear Isak was not for sale this week when Liverpool stepped up their interest in the striker.
+Newcastle made it clear Isak was not for sale this week when Liverpool stepped up their interest in Isak.
 The Magpies value Isak, who scored 23 Premier League goals last season, at £150m at least.

 Arsenal have been another club eyeing Isak this summer but they are now closing in on a deal for Sporting's Viktor Gyokeres.

 "It was my decision," said Howe about sending Isak home.
-The striker wasn't set to play in the game - which turned out to be a 4-0 thrashing by Celtic - because Newcastle are managing his minutes at this early stage of pre-season.
+Isak wasn't set to play in the game - which turned out to be a 4-0 thrashing by Celtic - because Newcastle are managing his minutes at this early stage of pre-season.

 - Newcastle thrashed by Celtic as Elanga makes Magpies debut